ashutosh16/codingChallenge/README.md

 # Challenge 3
 Given array representing one day share value of compony.
 Array index represent the time within that day.
-Find the maximum profit will beachived with which buy and cell rate with time.
+Find the maximum profit will beachived if we buy and sell shares at what time.
+Shares = [5,10,20,1,6,8,18]
+output {
+  buy: {
+    time: 4,
+    rate: 1
+  },
+  sell: {
+    time: 7,
+    rate: 18
+  }
+  profit: 17
+}

 # Challenge 4
 Find closest common ancester node of given two nodes of binery tree.